accesscode-2-1/ice-cream-sandwich/unit-0/week-4.md

 **George**

-* Last week's medium post:
+* Last week's medium post: https://medium.com/@gmsyrimis/feelings-and-reactions-f11004120775
-* Last week’s goal:
+* Last week’s goal: Classes
-* What went well (what goals did you meet?):
+* What went well (what goals did you meet?): I learned how to use and create classes
 * What could have gone better (what were some challenges you faced?
 Did you overcome them?
-How?):
+How?): Everything went well
-* What is your goal for next week?:
+* What is your goal for next week?: Let next week happen, pay attention, practice
-* What do you need help with? (peers sign up to help if they can):
+* What do you need help with? (peers sign up to help if they can): I'm working on pacing myself

 **Jorge**